Jul 15, 2025

 - Primary Key: The chosen candidate key used to uniquely identify records.
 It must be unique and not null.
 For a Customer, this might be CustomerID.

 - Foreign Key: An attribute in one entity that refers to the primary key in another.
 For instance, Order has a CustomerID that links to the Customer entity.
+To know more, read the guide I have created on the importance of foreign keys.

 Understanding these parts is essential.
 Once you've grasped entities, attributes, relationships, and keys in this way, you're well-equipped to read or design almost any ERD.